Image Credit: George Blower

 Long live free speech

 Coventry-based EGO Performance Company used Dr Taylor’s research to develop a short performance.
-Audiences followed the journey of Todd, a college student visiting the Sat-Oracle to learn about satire, whose visit includes a virtual reality echo chamber, a satire joke shop and some unexpected protesters.
+Audiences followed the journey of Todd, a college student visiting the Sat-Oracle to learn about satire, who encountered a virtual reality echo chamber, a satirical joke shop and some unexpected protesters.

-To finish the week of events, Ella Bucknall, Gholam Khiabany and Martin Rowson took part in a panel discussion chaired by Dr Taylor on the question of ‘Must Satire Offend?’, debating the purpose, benefits and limits of satire.
+To finish the week of events, Ella Bucknall, Gholam Khiabany and Martin Rowson took part in a panel discussion chaired by Dr Taylor on the question of ‘Must Satire Offend?’ which debated the purpose, benefits and limits of satire.
 Press play to listen!